 The number of posts decreased by 14% on the previous month and the gross payouts decreased by 57%.
 The drop in the price of steem has had an impact on payouts.

 You can see how this compares to previous period in the charts below.

 Top Authors based on Gross post payouts

-The % of posts with no comments is up from 36.6% in September to almost 41%
+The % of posts with no comments 41.72%, this is consistent with October.

-The % of posts with 0 net votes has reduced from over 11% in the previous month to 7.47% this month.
+The % of posts with 0 net votes has also remained consistent with last month at 7.21%.

-In votes above we also have flags, however combined only 0.99% of posts had a net downvote.
-This is down from 1.32% the previous month.
+In votes above we also have flags, however combined only 2.6% of posts had a net downvote.

-22K posts received 1 or more flags (this is posts not comments).
-This makes up 5.18% of all posts made.
-This is down from 9.34% the previous month.
+20.5K posts received 1 or more flags (this is posts not comments).
+This makes up 5.72% of all posts made.
+This is also consistent with last month.

 In the first table we can see the authors with the highest % of flags and after this the table shows who gave the most flags.
 Following this we can see the time series for when flags were given